bufbuild/protobuf-es/packages/protobuf-example/README.md

 # Protobuf Example

-This directory contains example code that uses Protocol Buffers to manage an address book.
-The script [add-person.ts](./src/add-person.ts) adds a new person to an address book, prompting the user to input the person's information.
-The script [list-people.ts](./src/list-people.ts) lists people already in the address book.
+This directory contains example code that uses Protocol Buffers to manage a list of users.
+The script [add.ts](./src/add.ts) adds a new user, prompting the user to input the person's information.
+The script [list.ts](./src/list.ts) lists users.

-Note that this example is compatible with all [other language implementations](https://github.com/protocolbuffers/protobuf/tree/main/examples), because the serialization format is standardized.
-That means you could add a person with Dart to an address book, and list people with TypeScript interchangeably.
+Note that this example is can be easily implemented in other languages, because the serialization format is standardized.
+That means you could add a user to the list with Dart, and list people with TypeScript interchangeably.

 ### Build and run the example